 This may be hard to do after the fourth rejection letter, but don’t throw in the towel, because a dream job is a dream job for a reason, and if it was easy to achieve, everyone would have one.
 One of the most difficult things about being a job seeker (and growing in maturity) is being able to deal with rejection.
-The market is saturated with competition and you may have suited the position perfectly, which make negative responses all the harder to digest.
+The market is saturated with competition and you may have suited the position perfectly, which makes negative responses all the harder to digest.

 Have the courage to change

 But when you get the response, don’t crumble under a little professional criticism - use it to your advantage.
-This involves paying close attention to all the feedback you receive and using it to improve yourself.
+This involves paying close attention to all the feedback you receive and use it to improve yourself.
 Sometimes criticism is a bitter pill to swallow but it could prove essential.

 Each job search is a new journey.
-When you are happily employed your CV rots away in a dusty corner of your desktop and by the time you dig it out to start looking for a new job it will need some serious work.
+When you have happily employed your CV rots away in a dusty corner of your desktop and by the time you dig it out to start looking for a new job it will need some serious work.
 When you are looking for your dream job you should be potentially altering it every day and for practically every different application.
 There is nothing more infuriating for employers than receiving a general and vague CV that has clearly been sent to everyone in the industry, so don’t give them an excuse to bin it.

 Be aware of the ethos of different companies, which means doing background research into the type of tone they use (is it super formal or a more relaxed startup atmosphere) and this will give you ideas into essentials such as, what to wear for the interview.
-Also be aware of the country you’re applying for jobs in.
-In the UK we don’t put picture on our CVs, but here in Spain it is highly recommended, and not having one could make your CV come across as incomplete.
+Also, be aware of the country you’re applying for jobs in.
+In the UK we don’t put a picture on our CVs, but here in Spain it is highly recommended, and not having one could make your CV come across as incomplete.